 Ali Sami Bey was born in 1872.
-In 1890 he enrolled in the Ottoman Naval College and in 1892 graduated as an engineer sub-lieutenant.
-He later became the Imperial photographer for Sultan Abdulhamid II.
-Following the Young Turk Revolution of 1908, supporters of the Sultan were purged and in 1909 the Sultan was exiled to Salonica.
-Ali Sami Bey also arrived in Salonica in 1909 and published the newspaper Hak (Right) while in 1916 he published the French newspaper Le droit (The Law).
+In 1890 he enrolled in the Ottoman Naval College and graduated two years later as an engineer sub-lieutenant.
+He later became the Imperial photographer for Sultan Abdul Hamid II.
+Following the Young Turk Revolution of 1908, supporters of the Sultan were purged and in 1909 the Sultan was exiled to Thessaloniki.
+Ali Sami Bey arrived in Thessaloniki in 1909 and published the newspaper Hak (Right) while in 1916 he published the French newspaper Le droit (The Law).

 During the Asia Minor campaign he served in the Hellenic Army where he performed confidential staff duties and was the leader of an anti-Kemalist resistance group.
 He also brought out the anti-Kemalist newspaper Adalet.
 Following the Greco-Turkish war, he was made an enemy of Mustafa Kemal and the state of Turkey and was placed on ‘The List of 150 Personae non Gratae of Turkey’.